jsdelivrbot/Android-Plugin/navishare/README.md

 #### `void configure(String host, String port)`

 You must configure `NaviShare` to point to the host and port of the server.
 If you don't do this, the `connect` function will not work.
 You may use `testConnect` during testing if you do not wish to set up a server at this time.
-This function will not start and services, and you must still make a call to `connect` before location sharing will start.
+This function will not start any services, and you must still make a call to `connect` before location sharing will start.

 #### `boolean connect(String room)`